briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 5. You tell it run one at a time, timeout?
 6. Well it's no good at real time understanding and wastes a ton of time.
+7. I had a livelock and I asked it to run my Mt module with 1 thread.
+ It declared victory when it finished.

 # Coding APAS: Problem - Horrible on estimating
 1. My AIs often estimate 7-12 hours.